-- The Historic Resources Advisory Board (HRAB) will continue to assist the Frederick County Planning and Development Department by reviewing specific development proposals for potential impact on historic components of the site and surrounding areas and making recommendations regarding impact mitigation. - Development should include a comprehensive approach to historic preservation that will result in a system of sites and battlefields dedicated or protected in a coordinated fashion, such as the Battlefield Park Network that preserves key sites, attracts tourists, and supports education.
-Use the Rural Landmarks Survey as a primary source for determining properties and districts that qualify for official recognition.
+- The Historic Resources Advisory Board (HRAB) will continue to assist the Department of Planning and Development by reviewing development proposals to determine their potential impact on historic sites and surrounding areas and make recommendations regarding the mitigation of any impacts. - Development should include a comprehensive approach to historic preservation that will result in a system of coordinated sites that preserves key resources, attracts tourists, and supports education. - The Rural Landmarks Survey shall continue to serve as a primary source for identifying historic properties and districts that qualify for official recognition.